onqtam/headjack/docs/why/7_REPUTATION.md

 > "Never ask anyone for their opinion, forecast, or recommendation.
 Just ask them what they have—or don’t have—in their portfolio." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1176143-never-ask-anyone-for-their-opinion-forecast-or-recommendation-just)

+> "Don’t debate people in the media when you can debate them in the marketplace." - [Naval](https://x.com/NavalismHQ/status/1836978596465848461)